inimaga/FinancialCalculator-CMD/README.md

 Description:
 -------------
-This is a financial calculator written in java for use in Command Prompt(CMD).
+This is a financial calculator written in java for use in Command Prompt(CMD) or through a Graphical User Interface(GUI).
 It garners some formulae for calculations used in the financial world and taught at lancaster University's ACF100 Course.
 Software entirely written and maintained by Issa Nimaga.
 The MIT License applies to all files provided in this repo.(See license file for more info)